echien216/APCSFinal/README.md

 Attack enemies to kill and get past them.
 Getting attacked by enemies does damage and stuns you for a short amount of time, and taking too much damage means game over.
 Get to the end of the level before time runs out, or game over.
-Any time left at the end of a level will be added to the next level's time limit.
+Half of the time left at the end of a level will be added to the next level's time limit.
-Skill cooldowns carry between levels (choose wisely).
+Skill cooldowns carry between levels.

 --CLASS LIST--